-The most planted variety is Airen, a low-maintenance white wine variety whose drought-resistance won it favoritism amongst growers and is used in the production of brandy.
-Spain's darling, Tempranillo, perhaps the most renowned of all the native varieties thanks to revered Riojan reds, is the next most planted variety followed by Bobal, Garnacha, Monastrell, Pardina (Cayetana), Macabeo and Palomino, the first three of which are reds.
-International varieties such as Cabernet Sauvignon, Syrah, Chardonnay and Sauvignon Blanc have become popular imports and their plantings are rising.
+Spain's most planted wine grape is Airen, a low-maintenance white-wine variety whose drought resistance wins it favor with growers but not necessarily with winemakers (it is used mostly for brandy rather than wine).
+The next most popular variety, Tempranillo, is perhaps the most renowned of all Spain's native varieties, thanks to its role in the revered reds of Rioja.
+It is followed by Bobal, Garnacha and Monastrell for reds and Albarino, Viura/Macabeo and Palomino for whites.
+Over the past few decades, international varieties such as Cabernet Sauvignon, Syrah, Chardonnay and Sauvignon Blanc have become popular in Spain, and their plantings are rising in various Spanish regions.
 Along with the most popular varieties, each region has its own proud specialty, such as Hondarrabi Zuri in El Pais Vasco, Marmajuelo in the Canary Islands or Zalema in Andalucia.

 In the past few decades, Spain's wine industry has engaged in a great deal of modernization, with traditional practices and equipment giving way to state-of-the-art technologies.
 The result has been a significant improvement in quality and reliability.
 This modernization in vineyard and winery has been reflected in the offices of government; the nation's wine-classification system has been worked on extensively in the new millennium (see Spanish Wine Label Information).